vitwit/JS-SDKGen/README.md

 # JS-SDKGen

-JS-SDKGen is JavaScript API SDK Code generator, based on json file generated for api docs by Swagger or Goland or optionally your own json file with any shape with transform function.
-It just requires a apidoc definition (swagger/godac style supported now) and it generates the JavaScript SDK for you.
+JS-SDKGen is JavaScript API SDK Code generator, based on json file generated for api docs by Swagger or apidocjs or optionally your own json file with any shape with transform function.
+It just requires a apidoc definition (swagger and apidocjs genenrated api docs aslo supported now) and it generates the JavaScript SDK for you.
 Thus eliminate the work of writing your own SDK.
 It can run in both browser(a tool can be made) and node.

 clone the repo